 What Are The Most Absorbent Urinary Incontinence Pads For Women?

 The numbers and sizes of pads for urinary incontinence for women have grown tremendously.
 In the early days, Poise had only 2 sizes, now they have 11!
 They keep getting bigger and bigger.
 The really big ones are called Ultimate pads and can be up to 16” long.
-The Poise pad line has absorbencies ranging from a pantiliner for incontinence to the Ultimate long size.
+The Poise pad line has absorbencies ranging from a pantiliner for incontinence to an Ultimate long size.

-The large pads are sometimes referred to as denial pads because some women are denying that they have an incontinence issue and would prefer to wear a pad than an adult diaper like product.
+The large pads are sometimes referred to as denial pads because some women are denying that they have an incontinence issue and would prefer to wear a pad than an adult diaper-like product.

 - The first is cost.
 The largest pads cost up to 40% less than pull-on underwear.

 - Comfort.
 Pads are smaller and less occlusive.
 You won’t get as hot.

 - Discretion.
 The largest pads are more discreet than the smallest pull-on underwear.

 - Normalcy.
 Many women have been used to wearing pads since they were 12 years old.
 It’s much better than feeling like you’re wearing a diaper.
 Plus, you can tell people you’re wearing a pad, not a pull-on.
 You’re wearing Poise, not Depend.

 - Dignity.
 You’ll feel better knowing that you’re normal.
 After all, one in three women experiences what is referred to as LBL or light bladder leakage.
 The Poise spokesperson refers to it as ‘spritzing’.